 In 1634, fourteen years before the end of the war, as a reflection of their exceptional wealth, the recently married Marten Soolmans and Oopjen Coppit commissioned a 28-year old Rembrandt, the most celebrated painter at the time, to paint their portraits.

 At the time, the protocol was that only monarchs or dignitaries were painted in full length, while common folk or self-made citizens were relegated to partial portraits.
-But Rembrandt bypassed this tradition, depicting the couple in a regal style on two-metre-high canvases.
+But Rembrandt ignored this tradition, instead depicting the couple in a regal style on two-metre-high canvases.
 Dressed in expensive silks, as dictated by the fashion of Paris during this period, the couple exude affluence – particularly due to Oopjen’s pearl, diamond and gold jewellery – as well as pretension.

 For nearly four centuries, the paintings were part of a personal collection, rarely seen or exhibited, but when they were jointly bought by the French and Dutch governments for their respective national collections at the Louvre and Rijksmuseum, it meant these remarkable examples of Rembrandt’s work could be enjoyed by the public on a greater scale than ever before.